bhisaac/5eFP/5eFP-SRD.md

 Characters have a proficiency bonus, which is equal to their LEVEL.
 Monsters also have this bonus.
 The bonus is used in the rules on ability checks, saving throws, and attack rolls.

 Your proficiency bonus is typically added to a single die roll or other number once.
-For example, if two different rules say you can add your proficiency bonus to a WIS saving throw, you nevertheless add the bonus only once when you make the save.
+For example, if two different rules say you can add your proficiency bonus to a WIS check, you nevertheless add the bonus only once when you make the check.

 Occasionally, your proficiency bonus might be added one additional time (to a maximum of twice).
 For example, the rogue’s Expertise feature allows you to add your proficiency bonus twice for certain ability checks.
 If a circumstance suggests that your proficiency bonus applies more than twice to the same roll, you still add it only twice.